Bantarus/story-weaver-rpg/docs/ai_flows.md

 ## 4. `generatePlaythroughStory`

 -   **File:** `src/ai/flows/generate-playthrough-story.ts`
--   **Purpose:** To generate a narrative story based on a player's specific path through the game, their choices, and final state.
+-   **Purpose:** To generate a narrative story in the specified language, based on a player's specific path through the game, their choices, and final state.
 -   **Input (`GeneratePlaythroughStoryInput`):**
     -   `gameTitle` (string, optional): The title of the adventure.
     -   `originalStoryText` (string, optional): The original source story text.
-    -   `analysisResult` (object, optional): Structured analysis (plot, characters, etc.) of the original story.
+    -   `analysisResult` (object, optional): Structured analysis of the original story.
-    -   `playedPath` (array of `PlayedSceneInfo`): An ordered array where each element details a visited scene (`sceneId`, `sceneTitle`, `sceneText`) and the `chosenChoiceText` made from that scene.
+    -   `playedPath` (array of `PlayedSceneInfo`): An ordered array detailing visited scenes and chosen choices.
     -   `characterDescription` (string, optional): The player's character description.
     -   `playerAlignment` (number, optional): The player's final alignment score.
     -   `playerInventory` (array of string, optional): The player's final inventory.
     -   `playerStatusEffects` (array of string, optional): The player's final status effects.
-    -   `aiSettings` (object, optional): Specifies AI provider and Ollama model.
+    -   `aiSettings` (object, optional): Specifies AI provider, Ollama model, and `language` for the playthrough story.
 -   **Output (`GeneratePlaythroughStoryOutput`):**
-    -   `playthroughStory` (string): The generated narrative text of the player's unique playthrough.
+    -   `playthroughStory` (string): The generated narrative text in the specified `language`.
 -   **Logic:**
-    -   Uses a Genkit prompt (`generatePlaythroughStoryPrompt`) that instructs the AI to act as a storyteller.
+    -   Uses a Genkit prompt (`generatePlaythroughStoryPrompt`) that instructs the AI to act as a storyteller and generate the narrative in the specified `language`.
-    -   The AI processes the `playedPath` sequentially, using the `sceneText` and `chosenChoiceText` to reconstruct the player's specific journey.
+    -   The AI processes the `playedPath` sequentially.
-    -   It incorporates the `originalStoryText` and `analysisResult` for broader context.
+    -   It incorporates `originalStoryText` and `analysisResult` for context.
-    -   It also considers the `characterDescription` and the player's final state (alignment, inventory, status) to enrich the ending of the narrative.
+    -   It also considers the `characterDescription` and the player's final state.
     -   Dynamically selects the model based on `aiSettings`.